 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 800D Manual.
+Further information on the features and operation of the 5DS R and 800D can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 800D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Canon 800D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.